WECAN ACTIONS & EVENTS AT THE UNFCCC COP23 CLIMATE TALKS, GERMANY 2017

 November 1 - GLOBAL LAUNCH - Women Speak: Stories, Case Studies And Solutions From The Frontlines Of Climate Change

 On November 1, 2017 - the Women’s Earth and Climate Action Network launched ‘Women Speak: Stories, Case Studies And Solutions From The Frontlines Of Climate Change’.

 ‘Women Speak’ is a web-based research database and initiative designed to shift the narrative and challenge dominant systems of exploitation and oppression of women and the Earth, as we collect and share stories by and about women leading struggles and solutions for climate justice under a variety of cross-sectional themes.
 The goal is to create an accessible and ever-growing source of information, research and multimedia storytelling for frontline Earth defenders, policymakers, journalists, activists, educators, students, and all those seeking to understand and demonstrate why and how women are paramount to just action on climate change, and the defense and protection of the web of life itself.

 In lead-up to Bonn COP23 and throughout the 2 weeks of the climate talks, WECAN will highlighting the launch of ‘Women Speak’ through all events and media engagements - leveraging the platform as a critical tool to affect policy and socio-ecological changes

-WECAN is honored to ongoingly help organize this and other Rights of Nature events as a member of the Steering Committee for the Global Alliance for the Rights of Nature.
+WECAN is co-organizing this and other Rights of Nature events as a member of the Executive Committee for the Global Alliance for the Rights of Nature.